Tomash667/carpg/doc/readme_english.txt

 5) Multiplayer mode
 * General information - The multiplayer mode has been tested only on a LAN.
 Thanks to master server it is now possible to connect two computers behind router.
-	But if it fails you need to manualy change router settings (NAT).
+	But if it fails you need to manually change router settings (NAT).
 If the character's movement lags let the server change option in console 'mp_interp'.
 Default is 0.05, raising it until you find the character movement is adequate.
 Not forget to boast on the forum how it went! :)